 Being self-directed doesn’t mean going it alone.
 Aside from modeling by pursuing their own growth and learning, caretakers and other adults facilitate Self-Directed Education by providing access to resources, creating SDE-friendly environments, and engaging in authentic conversations prompted by the learners’ curiosities.
 Young people can also facilitate for each other.
 Sometimes young people facilitate for adults, and our other-than-human neighbors sometimes facilitate for us all.

 Self-Directed Education facilitators must reject the obsolete notion that young people need to learn a standard set of skills and subjects by a certain time.
 Successful facilitation requires, among other skills and orientations, a deep appreciation for informal, spontaneous, and emergent learning processes.

 The Alliance for Self-Directed Education is dedicated to helping parents and educators understand lifelong education as a natural process, learn to trust it, and get the support they need to find their own unique ways of practicing and facilitating SDE with the young people in their lives.

 Want to learn more about how Self-Directed Education shows up in the world?
-Check out this video: How We See Self-Directed Education
+Check out our database of books, podcasts, videos, and more.
+We also invite you to watch our video, How We See

 Return to What is